 Carry out settings relating to the interface with the routing switcher, and settings relating to the tally interface.
-You can make the following settings.

 Router interface setup (Router)

 - Matrix Size: Assign the switcher matrix of each switcher processor to S-Bus space, and select the matrix size and positioning level, source address settings, and so on. - External Box: To obtain the signal selection status of external devices with a parallel input, assign a matrix as an external selector in the S-Bus space.
 Make the matrix size, assignment level, source address, and other settings. - Alias Name Gp: Set the group number for an S-Bus description name to be displayed in the source name displays for a cross-point operation.